 The end of the year means that it’s time to start over with a new deductible soon.
 Call your Beverly Hills family dentist to schedule an appointment today.
 You want to use your benefits before you lose them!

 Dr. Bruce Vafa at Smile Angels of Beverly Hills offer free dental consultation to all Los Angeles residence.
-Call today and schedule your complimentary dental consultaiton.
+Call today and schedule your dental consultaiton.